Photo: © Louis Gakumba

 In 2006, Williams received the Robert Marshall Award from The Wilderness Society, their highest honor given to an American citizen.
 She also received the Distinguished Achievement Award from the Western American Literature Association and the Wallace Stegner Award given by The Center for the American West.
 She is the recipient of a Lannan Literary Fellowship and a John Simon Guggenheim Fellowship in creative nonfiction.
 In 2009, Terry Tempest Williams was featured in Ken Burns' PBS series on the national parks.
 She is also the recipient of the 2010 David R. Brower Conservation Award for activism.
 The Community of Christ International Peace Award was presented in 2011 to Terry Tempest Williams in recognition of significant peacemaking vision, advocacy and action.
 In 2014, on the 50th Anniversary of the Wilderness Act, Ms. Williams received the Sierra Club’s John Muir Award honoring a distinguished record of leadership in American conservation.

 Terry Tempest Williams is currently the Annie Clark Tanner Scholar in Environmental Humanities at the University of Utah.
 Her writing has appeared in The New Yorker, The New York Times, Orion Magazine, and numerous anthologies worldwide as a crucial voice for ecological consciousness and social change.
 She and her husband, Brooke Williams, purchased BLM oil and gas leases in Utah as conservation buyers.
-They divide their time between Castle Valley, Utah and Jackson Hole, Wyoming.
-Her most recent book, When Women Were Birds, was published in Spring 2012 by Macmillan.
+They divide their time between Castle Valley, Utah, and Jackson Hole, Wyoming.